WarGameBenchmarks/wargame-go/legend.md

 The WarGame plays endless loops of the War card game in the number of specified threads.

 The legend contains descriptions you may see in the WarGame output.

 #### Threads

 The number of threads that parallel games of War will be run in.

+Often, threads are implemented differently across operating systems and language platforms.

 #### Multiplier

 How much to multiply the base timings.

+Examples:

+- 1x: 10s priming, 50s sampling
+- 1.5x: 15s priming, 75s sampling
+- 3x: 30s priming, 90s sampling
+- 5x: 50s priming, 250s sampling

+Using `./wargame-go 4 5` will use 4 threads and the benchmark will run for 5 minutes, of which 50 seconds will be prime time, and 250 seconds will be sample time.

 #### Prime Time (priming)

 To get the benchmark warmed up, it is primed for this duration before statistical sampling begins.

+The benchmark records various initial times with a high precision timer.
+To amortize the initialization costs of variables, loops, and other operations, the *prime time* spreads out the cost over a known period of time before sampling begins to decrease the chance that results are skewed.

 By default, *prime time* is 10 seconds.
+This value can be increased with the *multiplier*.

 #### Sample Time (sampling)

-Samples are collected for this during.
-Samples are collected approximately at 5 millisecond intervals.
+Statistics are collected every 5 milliseconds during the *sample time*.
+The value being collected is the *speed* at which the benchmark is running games.

 By default, *sample time* is 50 seconds.
+This value can be increased with the *multiplier*.

 #### Elapsed Time (et)